georgerohanjoseph/Instagram-Clone/README.md

 # Instagram-Clone

+This project aims to create a simple Instagram-like platform using SQL to manage user data, posts, comments, and likes.
+The goal is to provide the backend structure for handling user interactions, similar to Instagram, but simplified for learning purposes.

+Database Structure
+The project uses an SQL database

+## Project Scope This Instagram clone project focuses on the backend/database aspects of the application.

+# Tools & Library Used

 1. Find the 10 oldest users.

 3. What day of the week do the most users register on?